Everything You Always Wanted To Know About Hyaluronic Acid For Bones And Skin

 Your body makes a few grams of hyaluronic acid each day.
 In the presence of iron and Vitamin C, hyaluronic acid is broken down and excreted via the liver, so you have a fresh supply on a regular basis.
 It’s not unlike the process of bone turnover – the hyaluronic acid needs to be broken down so it can be replaced with active, fresh hyaluronic acid, just as worn-out bone cells need to be removed to make way for strong, new cells.
 Hyaluronic acid’s half-life is very brief – one day or less in the skin, and no more than three weeks in cartilage.

 When hyaluronic acid breaks down, the long chain of sugar molecules breaks into smaller chains of filaments, which are free radicals and very unstable.
-If you’re on the Save Our Bones Program, you’re already ingesting plenty of antioxidants from the pH-balanced nutritional plan described in the Program, so this process is kept in balance.
+If you’re on the Osteoporosis Reversal Program, you’re already ingesting plenty of antioxidants from the pH-balanced nutritional plan described in the Program, so this process is kept in balance.

 Both the building and breaking down of hyaluronic acid are important.
 As we age, however, hyaluronic acid synthesis begins to slow down.
 Joints can become stiff, skin wrinkles, and bones tend to lose density more easily.
 So to keep up optimal levels of hyaluronic acid, it mays sound logical to take a supplement.